 3. Slide the tray back into the drive to close it.

 If the notebook loses power, you can manually open the drive:

-• Use a pin or straightened paper clip to press the release switch on the drive door.
+• Insert a pin or straightened paper clip into the emergency eject hole on the drive door to open it..